aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/managing-rows-columns-and-cells/how-and-where-to-use-enumerators/_index.md

 ### **Using Display Range**

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ManagingRowsColumnsCells-HowAndWhereToUseEnumerators-UsingDisplayRange.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingRowsColumnsCells-HowAndWhereToUseEnumerators-UsingDisplayRange.cs" >}}

 ### **Using MaxDataRow & MaxDataColumn**

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ManagingRowsColumnsCells-HowAndWhereToUseEnumerators-UsingMaxDataRowAndMaxDataColumn.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingRowsColumnsCells-HowAndWhereToUseEnumerators-UsingMaxDataRowAndMaxDataColumn.cs" >}}

 As you can observe that both of the above-mentioned approaches use more or less similar logic, that is; loop over all cells in the collection to read the cell values.
 This could be problematic for a number of reasons as discussed below.